antonyoneill/selenium/InternetExplorerDriver.md

 # Internet Explorer Driver

 The InternetExplorerDriver is a standalone server which implements WebDriver's wire protocol.
-This driver has been tested with IE 6, 7, 8, 9, and 10 on appropriate combinations of XP, Vista and Windows 7.
+This driver has been tested with IE 7, 8, 9, 10, and 11 on appropriate combinations of Vista, Windows 7, Windows 8, and Windows 8.1.
+As of 15 April 2014, IE 6 is no longer supported.

 The driver supports running 32-bit and 64-bit versions of the browser.
 The choice of how to determine which "bit-ness" to use in launching the browser depends on which version of the IEDriverServer.exe is launched.
 If the 32-bit version of IEDriverServer.exe is launched, the 32-bit version of IE will be launched.
 Similarly, if the 64-bit version of IEDriverServer.exe is launched, the 64-bit version of IE will be launched.